-Which of the two design tools is better for which tasks?
-Jason Cianfrone of BaseCreative compares Photoshop and Illustrator to see which comes out on top.
+Jason Cianfrone compares Photoshop and Illustrator to see which comes out on top for a series of tasks.

 Launched in 1988, Photoshop has become the one and only program for many designers today.
 It was originally created as a tool for photographers to edit and manage their photos – and for many people, this remains its primary use.
 However, due to the vast array of tools available, Photoshop is now so much more than this.